newrelic/repolinter-action/README.md

 ### Validate master branch with a remote ruleset

-The following will run Repolinter with this [remote ruleset](https://raw.githubusercontent.com/aperture-science-incorporated/.github/master/repolinter-newrelic-communityplus.json) on every push to master, and exit with status 1 if the repository does not pass.
+The following will run Repolinter with a [remote ruleset](https://raw.githubusercontent.com/aperture-science-incorporated/.github/master/repolinter-newrelic-communityplus.json) on every push to master, and exit with status 1 if the repository does not pass.

 ```yaml